gustavo-depaula/gustavo-depaula.github.io/content/wiki/GARD/Synthetic Runway Image Dataset.md

 On earlier prototypes, several diffusion techniques such as prompt engineering, prompt weighting, unconditional image generation, inpainting and textual inversion were tried.
 Most of them failed to, standalone, generate realistic runway images with detailed and accurate markings.
 The most successful attempt was using ControlNet with an input canny edge, alongside well-crafted prompts to guide the text-to-image model.
 Because the canny edge was extracted from an existing runway image, the generated image faithfully respected the runway shape, position, markings and texture.
 Thus, the data augmentation pipeline is based around using a text-to-image diffusion model with ControlNet.

-The data augmentation pipeline is composed of five separate modules, that can each be independently developed and improved, or totally replaced without affecting the overall functioning of the pipeline.
+The data augmentation pipeline is composed of four separate modules, that can each be independently developed and improved, or totally replaced without affecting the overall functioning of the pipeline.
 This modularity and separation of concerns is good software engineering practice and aids on future research developing on this project.

 **Template image selection module**: this step selects the "template images" that will be used in the pipeline.
 The template images are existing images in public datasets that are used to extract the overall structure of the image containing the runway to be used in the image generation step.
 Ideal template images have clear visibility of the runway and the surrounding background.
 The output of this module is a folder with pairs of image files and label files.
-This module could be automated by using a combination of a runway detection software to filter ambiguous images and image description software to filter bad weather or bad lighting conditions.
-Or, this module could be done with manual help with a tool that allowed the human to either accept or reject an image.

 **Edge extraction module**: this step uses the template images as input, processes them, and outputs canny edge images, to be used as inputs for ControlNet, alongside the according label for that image.

 **Base Image generation module**: this step uses as inputs the canny edges, a list of text prompts, and a number of how many images should be generated for each pair of canny edge and prompt.
 It then uses a text-to-image model with ControlNet to generate base images.
 These images should be, similarly to the template ones, images with clear visibility of the runway and its surroundings.
 Thus, although we expect high-quality images as output, it will not be a diverse set of images.
 This module also outputs the labels for each image, adding metadata of what model, seed, and prompt was used.

-**Filtering module**: this step filters out the bad images generated in the previous module.
-Similarly to the template selection module, it can be done manually or automated by a runway detection tool.

 **Variant image generation module**: this module uses as input the filtered base images and a list of "diversity prompts".
 These diversity prompts are text prompts designed to be an input to an image-to-image model, so that the base dataset generated can be expanded to have more diversity in terms of background scenery, weather, and lighting conditions.